 What you decide on above will greatly affect the level of targeting you should be doing.
 If you’re going for brand awareness, starting with a much broader audience is a good approach.
 However, as you move from awareness to consideration to conversion your ads should be targeted at more specific audiences.

 Not Setting Up a Facebook Pixel

 Facebook not only lets you target people based on their behavior on the platform but also based on their activity with facets of your business.
 By installing a Facebook pixel on your website you can begin to track conversions on existing ad efforts, retarget to people who have visited your website.

 Once you get here, Facebook will walk you through the rest of the pixel installation process.
 For more check out our blog on setting up Facebook Pixels.

 Not Leveraging Emails Collected

-If you have an email list, you can import this list via .csv file and Facebook will do its best to match emails with existing Facebook users for you to market to.
+If you have an email list, you can import this list via .csv file and Facebook will do its best to match emails with existing Facebook users for you to market to, creating a custom audience for you.
 This lets you leverage your brand exposure via email again within Facebook.

 This is important because in marketing, ‘The Rule of Seven,’ is widely spoken on, as the number of times a customer needs to see your brand within an 18-month period for you to be present in their buying decision.